-Use this selection to view or change settings such as enabling support for large hard disk drives and support for drives with Ultra SCSI speeds.
+Select this choice to view or change the settings for advanced configuration options.
+These options include enabling support for large hard disk drives and support for drives with Ultra SCSI speeds.

 SCSI Disk Utilities

 Select this choice to view the SCSI IDs that are assigned to each device or to format a SCSI device.